bbauska/W3Cx-5of5/README.md

 4.  at &lt;anonymous&gt;:1:3
 </pre>

-So: how do we add characters to a string, how can we modify a string?
+<p>How do we add characters to a string, how can we modify a string?
-How can we delete elements in a string ?
+How can we delete elements in a string?</p>

-Strings come with a whole set of methods, which we&apos;ll come to in module 4 when we talk about JavaScript objects (in the section titled &quot;JavaScript predefined objects&quot;).
-Without going into detail just yet, here are some examples:
+<p>Strings come with a whole set of methods, which we&apos;ll come to in module
+4 when we talk about JavaScript objects (in the section titled &quot;JavaScript predefined objects&quot;).
+Without going into detail just yet, here are some examples:</p>

 <h5>Adding a string to the beginning of a string using the + operator:</h5>